foundrybot-ca/foundrybot/README.md

 ## Separation of Deployment and Configuration

-This is a core design principle.
+This is not optional.
+It is foundational.

-- **Deployment**
+### Deployment
-  - Manufacturing the platform
+- Immutable
 - Deterministic
-  - Immutable
-  - Repeatable

-- **Configuration & Workloads**
+- Auditable
-  - Applied after deployment
+- Reproducible

+### Configuration & Workloads
 - Disposable
 - Replaceable
 - Environment-specific

-Because of this separation:
+- Drift-resistant

-- Rebuilds are trivial
+Rebuilds are mechanical.
-- Drift is eliminated
-- Recovery does not depend on fragile state
+Recovery is boring.
+Failure is survivable.

 ---

-## Why MTTR Matters
+## Unmatched MTTR by Construction

-FoundryBot is built for **unmatched Mean Time To Recovery (MTTR)**.
+FoundryBot is designed for **catastrophic scenarios**, not happy paths:

-Consider the worst cases:
 - Cloud region loss
 - Ransomware
-- Supply chain compromise
+- Supply-chain compromise
+- Vendor collapse
-- Catastrophic operator error
+- Operator error at scale

 With FoundryBot:

-> **You don’t repair infrastructure.
+> **You do not repair infrastructure.
 > You replace it.**

+From total failure to fully operational platform is a **predictable, repeatable process**, measured in minutes — not days.

 ---

-## Substrate-Agnostic by Default
+## Substrate-Agnostic, Vendor-Free

-FoundryBot is designed to be **infrastructure-agnostic**.
+FoundryBot is **intentionally hostile to vendor lock-in**.

+No:
+- HashiCorp control planes
+- SaaS orchestration layers
+- Embedded vendor telemetry
+- Proprietary networking overlays

+Instead, FoundryBot produces **golden, agnostic platform images** that you control completely.

-If AWS us-east is gone tomorrow:
+If AWS us-east disappears:
-- Upload the images to Azure, GCP, or on-prem
+- Upload the same images to Azure, GCP, or on-prem
 - Boot
-- Redeploy
+- Deploy

-You get the **same platform**, with the same behavior, security model, and operational characteristics — in under an hour.
+You get the **same platform**, with the same security posture and behavior — every time.

-The substrate does not matter.
+The substrate is interchangeable.
-The platform does.
+The platform is not.

 ---

-## Disaster Recovery You Can Actually Trust

-FoundryBot radically simplifies disaster recovery:

-- Burn a small number of USB keys
-- Store them in a safe or safety deposit box
+## Secure Networking Without SaaS

+All nodes participate in a **WireGuard-based encrypted mesh**:

+- Kernel-level encryption
+- No flat networks
-- Walk away
+- No trust-by-IP
+- No external brokers

-No runbooks.
+No Tailscale.
-No tribal knowledge.
+No NetBird.
-No late-night panic.
+No recurring bills.

-From catastrophic failure to a fully operational platform is a **predictable, mechanical process**.
+> **A private, cryptographic network fabric built directly into the platform.**

 ---

-## Sleep-At-Night Infrastructure

-FoundryBot exists for one reason:

-> **So you never have to wonder if you can rebuild your business.**

-No more:
-- “Did we remember to back that up?”
-- “What if this region is gone?”
-- “What if everything is compromised?”
-- “Can we survive this?”

-You already know the answer.
+## Observability Is a First-Class Citizen

+FoundryBot treats observability as **infrastructure**, not an add-on.

+Included from first boot:
+- eBPF-based kernel introspection
+- Network, syscall, and workload visibility
+- Structured, machine-readable logging
+- Designed for modern metrics and tracing stacks

+If something happens, **you can see it**.
+If it breaks, **you can prove why**.

 ---

+## Storage as Infrastructure

+FoundryBot integrates storage as a core platform primitive:

+- **OpenZFS**
+  - Integrity-first
+  - Snapshots and rollback
+  - Ideal for system and control-plane state

+- **Ceph**
+  - Distributed
+  - Fault-tolerant
+  - Designed for stateful workloads

+State is protected, portable, and replaceable — not fragile.

+---

+## Salt & Ansible as Core Subsystems

+FoundryBot uses both — intentionally.

+### Salt (Bootstrap & Control)
+- Secure enrollment
+- Fast discovery
+- Reliable execution
+- Cluster-wide coordination

+Salt is used where **speed, identity, and orchestration** matter most.

+### Ansible (Post-Configuration & Lifecycle)
+- Declarative
+- Idempotent
+- Auditable
+- Familiar

+Ansible is **prebuilt into the platform**.
+Add your playbooks — and they simply appear.

+No installers.
+No agents.
+No extra tooling.

+---

-## FoundryBot Is a Platform — Kubernetes Is an Example
+## Kubernetes Is an Example, Not the Product

 FoundryBot is **not a Kubernetes installer**.

 It is a **cluster operating system and lifecycle platform**.

-Kubernetes is included as an **example workload** because it stresses every subsystem at once:
+Kubernetes is included as a reference workload because it stresses every subsystem simultaneously:
 - Networking
 - Identity
 - Storage
 - Automation
 - Observability

-If FoundryBot can manufacture a production-grade, HA Kubernetes cluster deterministically, it can manufacture almost anything.
+If FoundryBot can deterministically manufacture a production-grade, HA Kubernetes cluster, it can manufacture almost anything.

-The workload is replaceable.
+Workloads are replaceable.
-The platform is not.
+The platform is permanent.

 ---

-## Secure Networking by Default

-All nodes participate in a **WireGuard-backed encrypted mesh**:

-- No exposed internal services
+## Fully Auditable, From the Ground Up

+FoundryBot does not download mystery artifacts or apply opaque transformations.

+The entire build process is:
+- Transparent
+- Auditable
+- Deterministic
-- No flat networks
+- À-la-carte
-- No trust by IP alone

-> **A private, kernel-level network fabric woven directly into the platform.**
+It **builds the operating system from the ground up**, assembles only what is required, and delivers a platform that boots **directly into a fully running state**.

+No post-install tools.
+No secondary provisioning systems.
+No hidden steps.

 ---

-## Observability from Day Zero

-FoundryBot includes observability as part of the platform contract:

-- eBPF-based kernel visibility
-- Low-overhead tracing
-- Structured logging
-- Designed for modern metrics pipelines

-Nothing critical is added later.
-Visibility exists before failure does.

----

-## Storage as Infrastructure

-FoundryBot treats storage as a first-class system component.

-Supported models include:
-- **OpenZFS** for integrity, snapshots, and rollback
-- **Ceph** for distributed, fault-tolerant storage

-State is protected, portable, and replaceable.

----

-## Build & Target Model

-FoundryBot is intentionally split into two roles:

-### Build Machine
-- Rebuilds installer ISOs from scratch
-- Bakes all artifacts and recovery payloads
-- Produces final, bootable images

-### Target
-- Bare metal
-- Proxmox
-- Cloud (AWS, Azure, etc.)
-- Firecracker microVMs

-This separation enables:
-- Offline installs
-- Deterministic rebuilds
-- Point-and-shoot deployments
-- True platform portability

----

 ## Philosophy

+- **Platforms are atomic**
 - **Rebuilds are normal**
 - **State is disposable**
-- **Platforms are atomic**
 - **Clusters are the unit of computation**
 - **Security is the default**
 - **Human intervention is a failure mode**

 FoundryBot doesn’t manage machines.

-It **manufactures platforms**.
+It **manufactures certainty**.

 ---